 Mexico decriminalizes abortion, extending Latin American trend of widening access

-The high court ordered that abortion be removed from the federal penal code, and a reproduction rights group said the decision would require the federal public health service and all federal health institutions to offer abortion to anyone who requests it.
+The high court ordered that abortion be removed from the federal penal code.
+The ruling will require the federal public health service and all federal health institutions to offer abortion to anyone who requests it.

 "No woman or pregnant person, nor any health worker, will be able to be punished for abortion," the Information Group for Chosen Reproduction, known by its Spanish initials GIRE, said in a statement.

 "Today is a day of victory and justice for Mexican women!"
 Mexico's National Institute for Women wrote in a message on the social media platform X, formerly known as Twitter.
-The government organization noted it was a "big step" towards gender equality.
+The government organization called the decision a "big step" toward gender equality.

+Sen. Olga Sánchez Cordero, a former Supreme Court justice, applauded the ruling, saying on X that it represented an advance toward "a more just society in which the rights of all are respected."
+She called on Mexico's Congress to pass legislation in response.

+But others in the highly religious country decried the decision.
+Irma Barrientos, director of the Civil Association for the Rights of the Conceived, said opponents will continue the fight against expanded abortion access.

 The court said on X that "the legal system that criminalized abortion" in Mexican federal law was unconstitutional because it "violates the human rights of women and people with the ability to gestate."